vdotok/IOS-chat/README.md

 *  In struct AuthenticationConstants **(iOS-chat -> common -> constants)**, replace the values for **PROJECTID** and **TENANTSERVER** with your values

 ### Building On Device
-*Please be noted that iOSSDKStreaming does not work for iOS Simulator*
+*Please be noted that iOSSDKConnect does not work for iOS Simulator*

 To run on a real device:
   * Go to your **Main Target->Signing and Capabilities**